lenmom/kafka-cdc-experiments/README.md

 }
 ```

-Note that the Kafka Connect is inside the Docker Compose network, so the connector must be configured using the INTERNAL ports for kafka brokers (19092... as opposed to 9092... )
+Note that the Kafka Connect nodes is inside the Docker network so you must use the internal broker listener (19092).

 To see the configuration and status of Connectors: